Diego Velázquez: Modern recreations of classics

-The Anglo-Irish painter Francis Bacon found Velázquez's portrait of Pope Innocent X to be "one of the greatest portraits ever".
-He created several expressionist variations of this piece in the 1950s; however, Bacon's paintings presented a more gruesome image of Innocent.
+The Anglo-Irish painter Francis Bacon found Velázquez's Portrait of Innocent X to be "one of the greatest portraits ever".
+He created several expressionist variations of this piece in the 1950s; however, Bacon's paintings sometimes presented a more gruesome image of Innocent.
 One such famous variation, entitled Figure with Meat (1954), shows the pope between two halves of a bisected cow.

+Some South American artists also paid tribute to him such as Fernando Botero with his portraits of oversized characters extracted from some of Vélasquez paintings and Herman Braun-Vega with his series Velasquez stripped bare accompanied by the Menines from which the main polyptych is exhibited at the Museum of Antioquia in Medellín, Colombia and the quadriptych Velasquez going to his easel is at the Blanton Museum of Art in Austin, Texas.

 Recent rediscoveries of Velázquez originals

 In 2009, the Portrait of a Man in the collection of the Metropolitan Museum of Art, which had long been associated with the followers of Velázquez' style of painting, was cleaned and restored.
 It was found to be by Velázquez himself, and the features of the man match those of a figure in the painting "the Surrender of Breda".
 The newly cleaned canvas may therefore be a study for that painting.
 Although the attribution to Velázquez is regarded as certain, the identity of the sitter is still open to question.
 Some art historians consider this new study to be a self-portrait by Velázquez.

 In 2010, it was reported that a damaged painting long relegated to a basement of the Yale University Art Gallery might be an early work by Velázquez.
-Thought to have been given to Yale in 1925, the painting has previously been attributed to the 17th-century Spanish school.
-Some scholars are prepared to attribute the painting to Velázquez, though the Prado Museum in Madrid is reserving judgment.
+Thought to have been given to Yale in 1925, the painting has previously been attributed to the 17th century Spanish school.
+Some scholars are prepared to attribute the painting to Velázquez, although the Prado Museum in Madrid is reserving judgment.
 The work, which depicts the Virgin Mary being taught to read, will be restored by conservators at Yale.

-In October 2011, it was confirmed by art historian Dr. Peter Cherry of Trinity College Dublin through x-ray analysis that a portrait found in the UK in the former collection of the 19th-century painter Matthew Shepperson is a previously unknown work by Velázquez.
+In October 2011, it was confirmed by art historian Dr. Peter Cherry of Trinity College Dublin through X-ray analysis that a portrait found in the UK in the former collection of the 19th century painter Matthew Shepperson is a previously unknown work by Velázquez.
 The portrait is of an unidentified man in his fifties or sixties, who could possibly be Juan Mateos, the Master of the Hunt for Velázquez's patron, King Philip IV of Spain.
-The painting measures 47 x 39 cm and was sold at auction on December 7, 2011, for £3,000,000.
+The painting measures 47 x 39 cm and was sold at auction on 7 December 2011, for £3,000,000.